mkurach/DeltaResonances2.0/README.md

 - perform fit for mt for different m ranges
 - input: histograms in *outputMt*
 - output: root files and png in *outputMt*

+**compMFitNew**
+- perform fit for mass for Manley and Monitz parametrisation
+- input:  root files from *outputBasic*
+- output: root file in *outputM*